top of page

 Ages 3 and up, including teens and adults.

-We offer both in-person (office or your home) and telehealth visits, depending on your needs and insurance.
+Yes, you can schedule both in-person appointments (either at our office or your home) and virtual telehealth visits, depending on your needs and insurance coverage.

 We can send you the intake form by email or text.
 Once it’s filled out, we’ll get you scheduled within 2–3 days.